 - Successfully representing a national bank in a contract appeal in the New York state appellate courts arising out of mortgage-backed securities litigation.

-In addition to his work with legal organizations, Mr. Rowley serves on the boards of directors of Foothill Family Service, a non-profit that provides counseling and educational services to needy families in the Los Angeles area, the Center for Asian Americans United for Self-Empowerment, a non-profit that promotes Asian-Americans in politics, and the Pasadena Southwest Little League.
+Outside the law, Fred serves on the boards of Foothill Family Service (a non-profit that provides counseling and educational services to needy families in the Los Angeles area), and the Center for Asian Americans United for Self-Empowerment (a non-profit that promotes Asian-Americans in politics).
+He coaches baseball and has served as a board member and officer for the Pasadena Southwest Little League.